wjabbour/rocm-learning/DAILY_THOUGHT.md

 ## 12/3/2025

-An if statement in a kernel can negatively impact perforamnce via branch divergence.
+An if statement in a kernel can negatively impact performance via branch divergence.

 ## 11/28/2025